IronMage/SeniorDesign/README.md

 LET'S PLAY WITH MACHINE LEARNING

-Python and Lua code that utilizes Machine Learning to autonomously learn to play NES games
+Python and Lua code that utilizes Machine Learning to autonomously learn to play NES games.

 ##Bizhawk

-Contains all folders and files needed for emulation with Bizhawk, including FUZZYevolve.lua and SMW1.state
+Contains all folders and files needed for emulation with Bizhawk, including FUZZYevolve.lua and SMW1.state.

 ###FUZZYevolve.lua